wayofthefuture/react-input-moment/README.md

 ### Usage
 Go download [input-moment.min.css](https://github.com/wayofthefuture/react-input-moment/tree/master/css) and drop it as a css link in your html page.

+### Colors
+If you want to override the colors and use your own color scheme, see the scss in [this file](https://github.com/wayofthefuture/react-input-moment/blob/master/example/colors.scss).

 ``` javascript
 import {InputMoment, BigInputMoment, DatePicker, TimePicker} from 'react-input-moment';